perfsonar/docs/install_debian.rst

 Step 5: Auto updates
 --------------------
-To ensure you always have the most current and hopefully most secure packages you can install and configure ``cron-apt`` to be run every night.
-You’ll need to configure it to actually install the available updates and not just download the newly available packages (which is the default configuration).
-This can be done with the following commands:
+To ensure you always have the most current and hopefully most secure packages you can install ``unattended-upgrades``.
+You’ll need to configure it to actually install the available updates with the following commands:
 ::

-    apt-get install cron-apt
+    apt-get install unattended-upgrades
-    echo 'upgrade -y -o APT::Get::Show-Upgraded=true -o Dir::Etc::SourceList=/etc/apt/sources.list.d/perfsonar-wheezy-release.list -o Dir::Etc::SourceParts="/dev/null"' >> /etc/cron-apt/action.d/5-install
+    echo 'APT::Periodic::Update-Package-Lists "1";' > /etc/apt/apt.conf.d/60unattended-upgrades-perfsonar
+    echo 'APT::Periodic::Unattended-Upgrade "1";' >> /etc/apt/apt.conf.d/60unattended-upgrades-perfsonar
+    echo 'APT::Periodic::AutocleanInterval "31";' >> /etc/apt/apt.conf.d/60unattended-upgrades-perfsonar
+    echo 'Unattended-Upgrade::Origins-Pattern:: "origin=perfSONAR";' >> /etc/apt/apt.conf.d/60unattended-upgrades-perfsonar

-A cronjob will automatically install new packages present in the perfsonar-wheezy-release repository every night (check ``/etc/cron.d/cron-apt``).
-You may want to do the same with the security updates provided by Debian/Ubuntu.

-A trace of all updates applied will be stored in ``/var/log/cron-apt/log``
+A cronjob will automatically install security updates from Debian/Ubuntu and new packages present in the perfsonar release repository every night.
+A trace of all updates applied will be stored in ``/var/log/unattended-upgrades/unattended-upgrades.log``.

 Full perfSONAR toolkit upgrades might still need a manual intervention to properly conclude, but we will then announce that through our usual communication channels.